Planning for your care - Advance statements and advance decisions

 What do I put in my advance statement?

-Remember that your advance statement is not a legal document.
-If there is someone who you would like to look after your benefits and bills or make decisions about your care and treatment you should think about making a Lasting Power of Attorney.
+Remember that your advance statement isn’t a legal document.
+If there’s someone who you’d like to look after your money or make decisions about your healthcare you can consider making an Lasting Power of Attorney.